Rectal foreign body: Complications

 The most common – but still rare – complication is a perforation of the rectum caused by the foreign object itself or attempts to remove it.
 Diagnosed perforations are operated immediately by opening the abdomen and removal or suturing of the perforated area.
-In order to suppress infections, antibiotics are usually prescribed.
+In order to suppress infections, antibiotics are prescribed.
 Often, a temporary ileostomy is necessary to protect the stitches.
 After a contrast medium applied by an enema proves the complete healing of the perforated area, the ileostomy is reversed.
 This usually takes between three and six months.
 Average hospitalization is 19 days.

 Medical literature describes some deaths due to rectal foreign bodies, but they are very rare and usually classified as autoerotic fatality.
 A 75-year-old patient died due to a rectal perforation caused by a mentally ill person using a cane.
 Another middle-aged patient died due to a rectal perforation by a vibrator.
-The perforation was sutured and the patient received intensive medical care, but he contracted Acute Respiratory Distress Syndrome (ARDS) and systemic inflammatory response syndrome (SIRS) due to the trauma, resulting in multiple organ dysfunction syndrome (MODS) and death.
+The perforation was sutured and the patient received intensive medical care, but he contracted acute respiratory distress syndrome and systemic inflammatory response syndrome due to the trauma, resulting in multiple organ dysfunction syndrome and death.
 There is a paper describing a death after a perforation with a shoehorn.
 The rectum has to be nursed after a surgical procedure until healing is complete.
 A 54-year-old man, who had been operated on twice in order to remove a foreign body (a cucumber and a parsnip), died due to a peritonitis after he inserted two apples into the rectum before the wound had healed.